 10. Sell photos online

-11. Ask your boss for a salary advance
+11. Ask your employer for a salary advance

 If you have a regular paycheck, one option for getting your hands on some extra cash is asking your boss for a salary advance.
-This is effectively a loan from your future wages, but it can tide you over in an emergency.
+It is effectively a loan from your future wages, but it can tide you over if you need to pay emergency expenses.

 12. Negotiate a raise